TJ Friedl Preview, Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.7 K/9, which ranks 17th in the league.

-- The Giants have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Giants' 4.01 team ERA ranks 12th across all league pitching staffs.

-- Giants pitchers combine to give up the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Giants pitchers combine to allow the fifth-fewest home runs in baseball (141 total, 1.1 per game).

-- The left-hander last pitched on Tuesday against the Philadelphia Phillies, when he tossed 3 1/3 innings, allowing two earned runs while giving up five hits.
+- His last appearance was on Wednesday against the Philadelphia Phillies, when the righty went five innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.